 The Sweetest Desserts

-In Bosnia, desserts are equally as important as main dishes and three meals a day, or more.
+During your study abroad program in Bosnia, you will quickly learn that desserts are equally as important as main dishes and feature three times a day, or more.
 The most famous Bosnian dessert is baklava, a rich, sweet pastry made of sugar syrup and walnuts packed between layers of phyllo pastry.
 Baklava varies from region to region, though it is regularly very sweet, so be sure to try it throughout the country.
 Another popular dessert is tufahija (too-fuh-he-yeh), a baked apple soaked in syrup, stuffed with roasted walnuts, and finished off with a dollop of whipped cream.
 It is basically a healthy snack turned dessert with sugar and cream.
 Bosnia is home to dozens of different of specialty cakes and ice-creams, every student should try pairing them with a Bosnian coffee after hearty meals.

 Mealtime is a treasured time in Bosnian homes as it is often the only time of the day when the entire family is together.
 Meals are never to be missed as food is a very important part of Bosnian culture.
 Eating in Bosnia is bliss for those who are considered "big eaters," because Bosnians will always urge visitors and family members alike to eat more and more, and no one is ever criticized for taking seconds or even thirds.
-Students will never go hungry in Bosnia!
+No one will ever go hungry while studying abroad in Bosnia!